Sue Gray halted probe into event with ‘food and alcohol’ in Downing Street flat - NewsBreak

 But she said she had not long been investigating the evening when Scotland Yard began its criminal investigation.

-She considered whether to resume her work after the police inquiry closed but “concluded it was not appropriate or proportionate to do so”.
+She considered whether to resume her work after the investigation closed but “concluded it was not appropriate or proportionate to do so”.

 Comments / 0